 However, there has been little concrete action toward building health system resilience globally.
 The ACT-A pillar focused on strengthening health systems, including national preparedness and response plans, is seriously underfunded.
-Since the last accountability report, there have not been significant changes to funding of this ACT-A pillar.
+Since the last accountability report, there has been no change to funding of this ACT-A pillar.
 Figure 18.
 Proportion of \$3.65 billion ACT-A health systems and response budget that is currently funded